Are you concerned about your relationship with food?

 Maybe you…

-Have begun to notice your behaviors becoming more extreme.
+Have noticed your food behaviors becoming more extreme or rigid.

-Are feeling afraid that a provider wont take your concerns seriously because you are not in a small body or considered “underweight.”
+Worry that providers won’t take your concerns seriously because you are not in a smaller body or considered “underweight.”

 You’re beginning to notice the impact of this in your life: